-It’s official..the DC real estate season has started.
-The Super Bowl is over, the weather is temperate and buyers are swarming.
-Listings in the hot neighborhoods are going under contract quickly and multiple offers are still a reality.
+The DC real estate market has been hot for years but 2018 is proving to be unique.
+Inventory is low, multiple offers are still a reality and most listings are under contract in 7 days or less.
 Interested in buying but have no idea where to start?
 I’ve pulled together a cheat sheet for you.

 Talk to a lender.

-Picking a competent lender is the most important step in the buying process.
-Obtaining a loan is difficult these days.
+Besides finding the place you want to buy, choosing a lender is the most important step in purchasing.
+Obtaining a loan is difficult.
 Your credit has to be good.
-You debt to income ratio has to be just right.
+Your debt to income ratio has to be just right.
 Lenders need reams of documentation.
 Stay away from the big banks.
 Work with someone who’s local and knows the market.
 Once you’ve spoken to a lender and they have all the info they need (bank statements, salary stubs, financial records, your credit score. it’s invasive. get ready.) you’re pre-qualified and ready to start searching.

 Find a property.

-Discovering real estate you want to purchase involves looking at listings online and visiting houses/condos/coops.
-A picture can only convey so much.
-It’s wise to visit as many properties as possible to determine what appeals to you.
+While searching online is the place most people start, photos can only tell you so much.
+Visit properties.
+See as many properties as you can to see what appeals to you.
 The search can take a day or several months.

 Make an offer.